 d Being (or becoming) aware of antipsychotic use refers to the patients who are aware of them using antipsychotic at baseline and 3-year follow-up (or being unaware at the baseline and be).

-e For explanation: a higher value of PRSSCZ (polygenic risk score for schizophrenia) indicates a stronger genetic predisposition of developing SSD (schizophrenia spectrum disorder); PAS (Premorbid Adjustment Score) has a 7-point scale for each item in different age periods (0 healthiest adjustment, 1 lowest adjustment) and PAS-overall is an average score retrospectively measured for childhood (before age 12), early adolescence (12-16) and late adolescence1(6-19) prior to the disease onset where a higher PAS-overall reflects a worse premorbid social functioning; CTQ (Childhood Trauma Questionnaire, Dutch Version) has a 5-point scale for each item (1 never true, 5 very often true) in each subscale (i.e., emotional abuse, physical abuse, sexual abuse, emotional neglect and physical neglect) and CTQ-total is an average score of all subscales where a higher CTQ-total reflect a severer childhood adversity; a higher IQ indicates a better cognitive ability; a higher value of positive symptoms or core negative symptoms (i.e., Blunted affect, Emotional withdrawal, Poor rapport, Lack of spontaneity, Active social avoidance) from PANSS (Positive And Negative Syndrome Scale) indicates severer symptoms; depressive symptoms (frequency and distress level) from CAPE (community assessment of psychic experience) have a 4-point scale (1 never, 4 nearly always; 1 not distressed, 4 very distressed); a higher value of GAF (Global Assessment of Functioning)-disability or -symptoms indicates less severe disability or symptoms (i.e., less impairment); from Camberwell Assessment of Need (CAN), a higher number of met needs suggests a better-fulfilled individual needs; four domains of WHOQOL-BREF (the abbreviated version of the World Health Organization Quality of Life) has a 5-point scale for each domain item, and each domain score ranges from 1 (very dissatisfied) to 5 (very satisfied); a higher value of a subscale of SFS (Social Functioning Scale), a higher level of social functioning level of the specific subscale area.
+e For explanation: a higher value of PRSSCZ (polygenic risk score for schizophrenia) indicates a stronger genetic predisposition of developing SSD (schizophrenia spectrum disorder); PAS (Premorbid Adjustment Score) has a 7-point scale for each item in different age periods (0 healthiest adjustment, 6 lowest adjustment) and PAS-overall is an average score retrospectively measured for childhood (before age 12), early adolescence (12-16) and late adolescence1(6-19) prior to the disease onset where a higher PAS-overall reflects a worse premorbid adjustment; CTQ (Childhood Trauma Questionnaire, Dutch Version) has a 5-point scale for each item (1 never true, 5 very often true) in each subscale (i.e., emotional abuse, physical abuse, sexual abuse, emotional neglect and physical neglect) and CTQ-total is an average score of all subscales where a higher CTQ-total reflect a severer childhood adversity; a higher IQ indicates a better cognitive ability; a higher value of positive symptoms or core negative symptoms (i.e., Blunted affect, Emotional withdrawal, Poor rapport, Lack of spontaneity, Active social avoidance) from PANSS (Positive And Negative Syndrome Scale) indicates severer symptoms; depressive symptoms (frequency and distress level) from CAPE (community assessment of psychic experience) have a 4-point scale (1 never, 4 nearly always; 1 not distressed, 4 very distressed); a higher value of GAF (Global Assessment of Functioning)-disability or -symptoms indicates less severe disability or symptoms (i.e., less impairment); from Camberwell Assessment of Need (CAN), a higher number of met needs suggests a better-fulfilled individual needs; four domains of WHOQOL-BREF (the abbreviated version of the World Health Organization Quality of Life) has a 5-point scale for each domain item, and each domain score ranges from 1 (very dissatisfied) to 5 (very satisfied); a higher value of a subscale of SFS (Social Functioning Scale), a higher level of social functioning level of the specific subscale area.

 Abbreviations: IQR, interquartile range; mSI, multidimensional social inclusion.